phalcon/documentation/docs/ai-development.md

 # Using AI Coding Assistants

 The Phalcon project welcomes contributions developed with the assistance of AI coding assistants (also referred to as Large Language Models, or LLMs).
 Like any other tool a contributor uses, an AI assistant is just that: a tool.
 The contributor remains fully responsible for every line of code they submit, regardless of how it was produced.

 This page describes how to use AI assistants effectively when contributing to Phalcon, the quality bar your contribution must meet, and the attribution we require.

+!!! info "Applies to every Phalcon repository"

+    This guidance is not limited to `cphalcon`.
+It applies to every repository in the [Phalcon organization][phalcon-org], including the PHP framework, the sample applications, the incubator, and the tooling repositories.
+Some examples below are specific to the [cphalcon][cphalcon] repository (Zephir source, generated C files), but the quality bar and the `Assisted-by:` attribution apply to a contribution to any Phalcon repository.

 ## Recommendations for Use

 AI assistants work best when they are configured against the authoritative sources for the project.
 Before using an assistant on a Phalcon contribution, point it at the following references:

-- The [phalcon][phalcon] repository - the pure PHP implementation of the framework (v6).
-This is where the framework source lives; the classes are plain PHP under the `src/` folder.
-- The [cphalcon][cphalcon] repository - the original C extension implementation.
-Phalcon's PHP code is kept in sync with it, so it is a useful reference for expected behavior.
-Note that cphalcon is written in [Zephir][zephir]; its source files live in the `phalcon/` folder and the generated C files live in the `ext/` folder.
-Pull requests to cphalcon must not modify generated files directly.
+- The [cphalcon][cphalcon] repository.
+Note that the framework is written in [Zephir][zephir]; the source files live in the `phalcon/` folder, and the generated C files live in the `ext/` folder.
+Pull requests must not modify generated files directly.
 - The [Phalcon documentation][phalcon-documentation] (this site) for public APIs, behavior, and usage examples.
+- The [Zephir language documentation][zephir-docs] when authoring or modifying `*.zep` files.
 - The [PSR-12][psr-12] coding standard, which Phalcon follows for all PHP code (including tests).
-- The project's testing layout (`tests/`, the various `phpunit.*.xml` configurations) so the assistant generates tests in the right place and shape.
+- The project's testing layout.
+Tests live under `tests/` and run through [Talon][talon], the Phalcon test runner.
+The `talon.php` suite map ties each suite (`unit`, `mysql`, `pgsql`, `sqlite`) to its PHPUnit configuration, so the assistant generates tests in the right place and shape and runs them with `talon run <suite>`.

 Treat the output of an AI assistant the way you would treat a patch from a stranger on the internet: review it carefully, verify any API references against the actual source, and run the tests before submitting.

 ## Quality Expectations

 A contribution developed with AI assistance is held to exactly the same quality bar as any other contribution.
 Specifically:

-- Tests must be added or updated, and must pass on the relevant `phpunit` suites (unit, and database suites where applicable).
+- Tests must be added or updated, and must pass on the relevant [Talon][talon] suites: `talon run unit`, and the database suites (`talon run mysql`, `talon run pgsql`, `talon run sqlite`) where applicable.
 - Static analysis must pass: [PHPCS][psr-12] for PHP code style and [PHPStan][phpstan] where applicable.
 - No fabricated APIs, classes, methods, or behaviors.
 AI assistants will sometimes invent references that look plausible but do not exist.
 Verify every symbol against the current source before submitting.
 - The pull request guidelines in the [Contributing][contributions] page apply unchanged.

 If your contribution does not meet these requirements, the fact that an AI assistant helped produce it does not change the outcome of the review.

 ## Attribution

 Phalcon follows a model similar to the [Linux kernel's coding-assistants policy][kernel-ai]: when an AI coding assistant has materially contributed to a commit, the commit must carry a trailer identifying the assistant.

 ### The `Assisted-by:` trailer